Title: | Functional Biogeography Analyses |

 object

-fb_plot_trait_correlation(species_traits) # Plot Spearman's correlation fb_plot_trait_correlation(species_traits, method = "spearman")
+fb_plot_trait_correlation(woodiv_traits) # Plot Spearman's correlation fb_plot_trait_correlation(woodiv_traits, method = "spearman")

-fb_plot_trait_correlation(species_traits) # Plot Spearman's correlation fb_plot_trait_correlation(species_traits, method = "spearman")
+fb_plot_trait_correlation(woodiv_traits) # Plot Spearman's correlation fb_plot_trait_correlation(woodiv_traits, method = "spearman")

 This function outputs a data.frame